zry98/movistar-home-hacks/README.md

 * Tú eres el **único responsable** de garantizar que tu uso de este proyecto cumpla con todas las leyes, términos de servicio y acuerdos aplicables.
 * Los autores de este proyecto **no asumen ninguna responsabilidad** por daños o problemas legales que puedan derivarse de su uso.

-Si representas a Movistar, Telefónica, MitraStar o Askey y tienes alguna preocupación sobre el contenido de este repositorio, abre un *issue* o contacta directamente con el propietario del repositorio [@zry98](https://github.com/zry98), quien lo atenderá de manera inmediata.
+Si representas a Movistar, Telefónica, MitraStar o Askey y tienes alguna preocupación sobre el contenido de este repositorio, abre un *issue* o contacta directamente con el propietario del repositorio ([@zry98](https://github.com/zry98)), quien lo atenderá de manera inmediata.

+## Disclaimer

+This project is an **unofficial, community-driven effort** and is **not affiliated with, endorsed by, or sponsored by Movistar, Telefónica, MitraStar, Askey, or any of their subsidiaries or partners**.

+All trademarks, service marks, product names, and logos mentioned in this repository are the property of their respective owners.
+Their use here is **solely for identification and descriptive purposes**, to refer to the original device and services in a factual manner.

+This software is provided **"as-is"** and is intended **for personal, educational, and research purposes only**.

+* No part of this project should be interpreted as an attempt to **circumvent security protections** or to **infringe upon intellectual property rights**.
+* Following the guides or instructions in this repository will certainly **void the warranty** of your device and may violate your service agreement or contract.
+* You are **solely responsible** for ensuring that your use of this project complies with all applicable laws, terms of service, and agreements.
+* The authors of this project assume **no liability** for any damages or legal issues that may result from its use.

+If you represent Movistar, Telefónica, MitraStar, or Askey and have concerns about the content of this repository, please open an issue or contact the repository owner ([@zry98](https://github.com/zry98)) directly, who will address it promptly.